 To save an XLIFF file, so that another translation tool can work with it:

 - Click the memoQ XLIFF radio button.

-- Next to the radio button, click the Plain XLIFF for other tools link.
-This clears all check boxes below the memoQ XLIFF radio button. memoQ will save an XLIFF file that does not contain the parts that only memoQ can use.
+This clears all check boxes below the memoQ XLIFF radio button. memoQ will save an XLIFF file that doesn't contain the parts that only memoQ can use.
 The exported file won't be zipped.
 The extension of the file will be MQXLIFF.

-- You can check any of the check boxes in that section.
-For example, you can save a zipped file that still does not contain anything memoQ-specific.
+You can check any of the check boxes in that section.
+For example, you can save a zipped file that still doesn't contain anything memoQ-specific.

 memoQ's native bilingual document format is XLIFF, too.
 But memoQ's XLIFF contains parts that make sense for another copy of memoQ only.
 The XLIFF standard doesn't say how a tool must include extra information that helps the export and the preview of the translated document.